miriezrubelsky/green-lambda/README.md

 # <span style="color: blue;">**Usage:**</span>
  - Set up your S3 bucket to trigger the handler function whenever a new image is uploaded.
  - The ImageHandler class automatically fetches the image, processes it, and uploads the results (image chunks, metadata, and offsets) back to S3.

+# <span style="color: blue;">**Docker Integration:**</span>

+This project is packaged in Docker and uploaded to AWS Lambda as a Docker image through Amazon Elastic Container Registry (ECR).
+Docker allows the entire project, including its dependencies and environment, to be easily managed and deployed within AWS Lambda, ensuring consistent execution in a serverless environment.

 This project enables efficient processing of large image files, converting them into manageable pieces and providing metadata and chunk offsets for further processing or analysis.